OpenNebula/addon-image-backup/README.md

 ### Backup server

-* NodeJS and NPM installed
+* NodeJS, NPM and Rsync installed
 * Password-less SSH access from the backup server to the `node` instances using `oneadmin` user.

 ## Installation